learningmatter-mit/NeuralForceField/README.md

 ### Usage with Jupyter Notebooks and other scripts

 #### Force field
 A series of tutorials illustrating how `nff` can be used in conjunction with Jupyter Notebooks or other scripts is provided in the `tutorials/` folder.
-It also covers how to integrate a pre-trained model with an ASE calculator, how to perform molecular dynamics in the ground state and the excited state, and how to train different model types like DimeNet and PaiNN.
+It also covers how to integrate a pre-trained model with an ASE calculator, how to perform ground state molecular dynamics (MD) and excited state non-adiabatic MD, and how to train different model types like DimeNet and PaiNN.

 #### Property predictor
 While `scripts/cp3d/README.md` explains in depth how to use the scripts, the notebook `07_cp3d.ipynb` goes into some detail about what happens behind the scenes.
 In this notebook you'll see how the datasets get made and what the models look like.